amtul-nazneen/movie-rental-design/README.md

-# Rental Store- Design Patterns
+# OOP Design Patterns

+## 1. Rental Store
-Designing a Rental Store using advanced design patterns that supports renting and selling of various items
+Designing a Rental Store using advanced design patterns that supports renting and selling of various items using Strategy, Decorator, Singleton, Factory Design Patterns

-#### Design Patterns Involved
-1. Strategy
-2. Decorator
+## 2. Calculator
-3. Singleton
-4. Factory

-## Steps to run the application
-1. Open Project in any IDE
-2. Run Runner.java to begin the program
-3. Refer the 'Rental Store- Design Patterns' to understand the how system works
+Designing a simple calculator (operations: +, -, =) using the State Design Pattern